Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Introduction

 In this paper, we study the curvature regularization reconstruction model for under-sampled NLOS imaging problems, called curvNLOS, which can reconstruct surfaces with good quality through as few measurements as possible.
-We also develop an effective numerical algorithm based on the alternating direction methods of multipliers (ADMM).
+We also develop an effective numerical algorithm based on the alternating direction methods of multipliers (ADMM), which can be solved by GPU computation.
 Comprehensive experiments are conducted on both synthetic and real data.
 The numerical results demonstrate that curvature regularization can effectively guarantee the smoothness of the object and estimated signals.
-The main contribution of this work can be summarized as follows: \begin{itemize} \item We propose novel curvature regularization models for solving the NLOS imaging problem, where the curvature regularization is used to restore the smooth surface of hidden objects and fill in the sparse measured signals. \item We present fast iterative optimization algorithms for solving the curvature minimization problems, where the high-order curvature is regarded as the adaptive weight for total variation and the acceleration technique is used to obtain a faster convergence. \item We develop a GPU-based NLOS reconstruction package by utilizing the parallel computation ability of a GPU card, which is desirable for high-speed NLOS applications. \item By comparing with the state-of-the-art NLOS methods, our curvature regularization models can robustly restore estimated signals and the three-dimensional scene points, especially when the measurements are under-sampled measured data. \end{itemize}
+The main contribution of this work can be summarized as follows: \begin{itemize} \item We propose novel curvature regularization models for solving the NLOS imaging problem, where the curvature regularization is used to restore the smooth surface of hidden objects and fill in the sparse measured signals. \item We present fast iterative optimization algorithms for solving the curvature minimization problems, where the high-order curvature is regarded as the adaptive weight for total variation, and the linearization technique is used to obtain the GPU-friendly iterative algorithms. \item We develop a GPU-based NLOS reconstruction package by utilizing the parallel computation ability of GPUs, which is desirable for high-speed NLOS applications. \item By comparing with the state-of-the-art NLOS methods, our curvature regularization models can robustly restore estimated signals and the three-dimensional scene points on both confocal and non-confocal settings, especially when the measurements are under-sampled measured data. \end{itemize}

-The roadmap of this paper is as follows.
-In Section \ref{sec2}, we briefly describe NLOS physics and mathematical formulation.
-Section \ref{sec3} presents the object-domain curvature regularization method and the ADMM-based algorithm.
-Section \ref{sec4} proposes the dual-domain curvature regularization method for NLOS.
-Numerical experiments are evaluated on both synthetic and real measured data by comparing with other established methods in Section \ref{sec5}.
-Finally, we conclude our paper in Section \ref{sec6} and present some discussions.